H. pylori (Helicobacter pylori)

 Most people with H. pylori don’t have any symptoms.
 Having H. pylori infection doesn't necessarily mean you'll have ulcers or develop stomach cancer.
 It's not clear why some infected people develop ulcers and others don't.

-When H. pylori does cause symptoms, they are usually symptoms of gastritis or peptic ulcer disease.
+When H. pylori does cause symptoms, they are usually symptoms of gastritis or of peptic ulcer disease.
 The most common symptom of peptic ulcer disease is gnawing or burning abdominal pain, usually in the area just beneath the ribs.
 This pain typically gets worse when your stomach is empty and gets better when you eat, drink milk or take an antacid.

 Other symptoms may include:

-If you are having black stool or vomiting blood, you should seek urgent medical advice or attend A&E. The National Institute for Health and Clinical Excellence (NICE) advises you should see a specialist or have an endoscopy within two weeks of these warning signs.
+If you are having black stool or vomiting blood, you should seek urgent medical advice or attend A&E. The National Institute for Health and Care Excellence (NICE) advises you should see a specialist or have an endoscopy within two weeks of these warning signs.

 How H. pylori is diagnosed